 If you see the internal/external HDD, SSD or USB removable disk showing 'unknown device' in device manager, try to disable USB selective suspend setting or update necessary drivers by the instruction on this page.
 In case you wish to recover data from unknown device hard drives, we recommend EaseUS Data Recovery Wizard for you.

-Here on this page, you'll learn four effective ways to fix an unknown device, and powerful hard drive recovery software to recover inaccessible data.
+This page will discuss four effective ways to solve the "HDD unknown device" issue.
+And also provide powerful hard drive recovery software to recover inaccessible data.

-What is "unknown device"?
-An unknown device is a device name listed in the Windows Device Manager for any device Windows is unable to identify or does not have the drivers used to identify the device.
+An unknown device is a device name listed in the Windows Device Manager for any device that Windows is unable to identify or for which it does not have the drivers used to identify the device.

 Literally, the HDD/SSD/USB "Unknown Device" in Device Manager displays itself as disk unknown not initialized in Disk Management.
-When a storage device was recognized by Windows in this way, sorry, it's neither readable nor accessible along with all the data.
+When Windows recognized a storage device in this way, it was neither readable nor accessible, along with all the data.

-"Unknown device" is a common issue that happened to a lot of users, and the following reasons may account for the problem:
+"Unknown device" is a common issue that happens to a lot of users, and the following reasons may account for the problem:

 In fact, the "Unknown Device" is a very common error that most of us would face once or twice, so you are not alone.
 No matter it is an internal hard drive, HDD, SSD, or an external USB flash drive, follow the advice of troubleshooting, and you will hopefully get over with it.